-Planting Ideas: Winter Chic
+Planting Ideas: The Cure for the Winter Blues

 It’s time for our monthly installment of planting ideas from Karen Chapman and Christina Salwitz, the Seattle-based authors of Fine Foliage.
 This year-round combination is a sure cure for the winter blues when we crave a bold splash of color.